jterrazz/jterrazz-configuration/configurations/cursor/user-rules/jterrazz.md

 Syntax and Formatting

+- Only write code comments useful for the project, not for my prompts.
 - Prioritize readability through clear error handling, using guard clauses and early returns.
 - Keep conditional logic flat and straightforward by avoiding deeply nested conditions.
 - Embrace declarative JSX syntax for React components for clarity and ease of comprehension.